Mantas-2155X/KK_CrossEye/README.md

    In studio, **focus does not work.**

-   In school mode, **conversation with girls might break it, just click the bind twice again to reload the cross eye mode.**
+   In school mode, **conversations might break it, just click the bind twice again to reload the cross eye mode.**

    In free-h, **touching/kissing will not work with the cross eye mode enabled**